orzechowskid/flymake-stylelint/README.md

 # flymake-stylelint
-Flymake backend for CSS and friends using eslint
+Flymake backend for CSS and friends using stylelint

 ## Installation